dwaite/connect/openid-connect-self-issued-v2-1_0.md

 Appendix A.History

 ## 1. Introduction
-OpenID Connect supports Self-Issued OpenID Providers (Self-Issued OPs) - personal OpenID Providers that issue self-signed ID Tokens, enabling portability of the identities among providers.
+OpenID Connect supports Self-Issued OpenID Providers(Self-Issued OPs) - personal OpenID Providers(OPs) that issue self-signed ID Tokens, enabling portability of the identities among providers.

-This specification defines how a Holder provides ID Token to the Relying Party(RP) through the Self-Issued OP, and how a Holder asks and receives attested claims that can be included in the ID Token.
+This specification defines how a Holder provides ID Token to the Relying Party(RP) through the Self-Issued OP, and how a Holder asks and receives attested claims that can be included in the ID Token, when SIOP is deployed on a device rather than on a server.

-Specifications for the few additional parameters used and for the values of some parameters in the Self-Issued case are defined in this section.
+Specifications for the few additional parameters and for the values of some parameters are defined in this section.
 Self-Issued OpenID Provider is a superset of OpenID Connect 1.0, and aspects not defined in this section must follow OpenID Connect 1.0.

-NOTE: This section only outlines the verification process for the RP to request authentication information (either only log-in and/or claims) from Self-Issued OP.
-Issuance of the credentials from the OpenID Provider to Self-Issued OP that is acting in RPs capacity is out of scope of this section.
+Note: This specification replaces [Self-Issued OpenID Connect Provider DID Profile v0.1](https://identity.foundation/did-siop/) and was written as a working item of a liaison between Decentralized Identity Foundation and OpenID Foundation.

 ## 1.1.
 Scope
-This document defines a new scope as well as rules for the use of OpenID Connect to present credentials that may be validated through the use of decentralized identifiers, and Verifiable Credentials using a Self-Issued OpenID Provider (section 7 of [OpenID.Core]) in addition to the current scope.
+This document is scoped for a deployment model where Self-Issued OP is deployed on a user's device, while aiming to stay compatible with other deplyment models, for example where Self-Issued OP is deployed on a server.

-In Scope:
+In scope:

-- Portable subject identifiers between providers
-    - Define a mechanism how Decentralized Identifiers can be used to create subject identifiers that are not intrinsically bound to a particular IDP and hence can be ported between providers.
-- Discovery and Registration
+- Discovery of Self-Issued OP
-    - Define how a RP discovers Self-Issued OP and how RP and Self-Issued OP negotiate a mutually supported set of registration parameters.
-- Verifiable Presentation Support
-    - Define a presentation layer for verifiable credentials
+- Registration of metadata supported by RP with Self-Issued OP
+- Mechanism for RPs to identify the authenticated user while the Holder being able to modify cryptographic keys used to prove control over the identifier
+- Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims.

-Out of Scope of the current version of the draft:
+Out of Scope:
-[Would be added in the future, or covered in related specifications]

-- Claims Issuance Flow
-    - Define a flow how Self-Issued OP requests and receives claims from a Claims Provider that Self-Issued OP can present to the RP in Self-Issued OpenID Provider response.
+- Claims issuance flow that defines how Self-Issued OP requests and receives claims from a Claims Provider acting in RP's capacity.
+Self-Issued OP can present those claims to the RP in Self-Issued OpenID Provider response defined in this document.
-- Co-location flow
-    - Define a flow when RP and Self-Issued OP are co-located on the same device, so a RP is communicating with a Self-Issued OP that is on a device, rather than a traditional Authorization server.
-    - Note: Response modes limitations.
-What are the options to fulfill lack of backchannel, if any? if no replacements, would frontchannel redirect make sense?One option could be webOrigin to webOrigin.

-Note: Some sections of this document may be spun out as independent documents

 ## 1.2.
 Terms and definitions
 Common terms in this document come from four primary sources: [DID-CORE],[VC-DATA], [RFC6749] and [OpenID.Core].
 In the case where a term has a definition that differs, the definition below is authoritative.